haodong0518/haodong0518.github.io/_posts/2023-12-16-Kalman-Filter-Application.md

 \end{equation}
 $$

  I use the X to represent the inputs and Y to represent the outputs in \eqref{eq:series5} and \eqref{eq:series6}.
-This model is not linear, there are moments when linear velocity and angular velocity coexist, then robot's trajectory would be nonlinear.

 ![Desktop View](/project_images/SLAM/Estimated%20Trajectory.png){: width="372" height="189" }

+### The estimated  path distract a lot from the groundtruth path, this is probably caused by control errors, the ground frictions and odometry data.

 ![Desktop View](/project_images/SLAM/UKF_Algorithm.png){: width="372" height="189" }